CET Budapest by ONL [Oosterhuis_Lénárd] 2006-2011

-The 27,000 sqm development on the banks of the river Danube in Budapest, Hungary will be used as a cultural and commercial centre with a large event hall, retail units and catering units.
-The project involves the renovation of the old warehouses and building a whale-shaped, ‘non-standard’ extension between them.
-Construction is somewhat delayed but is to be completed in 2011.
+The 27,000 sqm development on the banks of the river Danube in Budapest, Hungary is used as a cultural and commercial centre with a large event hall, retail units and catering units.
+The project involved the renovation of the old warehouses and building a whale-shaped, 'non-standard' extension between them.
+Construction was somewhat delayed but completed in 2011.

 CET = Central European Time.
 CET is also a synonym for a whale.
 The Mixed Use Development CET at the Kozraktarak site between the Petofi and the Szabadsag Bridge is both.